vincentgiraud/react-ui-builder/README.md

 This tool is a visual builder of React JS components for your web application.
 In builder you can easily combine available components with each other, and see how they look and feel right on a web page.
-Then you can generate a source code of new component from the combination, and builder will include all children and dependencies.
-Moreover you can generate Reflux actions/store for your component.
+Then you can generate a source code of new component from the combination.
+Moreover, you can generate Reflux actions/store for your component.

 The source code of newly created component can be edited right in the builder or in your favorite IDE it doesn't matter for builder, the source code will be automatically compiled and reloaded in builder's pages.